rackerlabs/design-system/_component_design/text-fields.md

 ### Password redaction

-Password input is disguised by default.
-Midline ellipses are displayed to represent each character of a password entered (such as `•••••••`).
+Use password redaction when you want to disguise an input value.
+Use midline ellipses to represent each character of a password entered (such as `•••••••`).

 {% endcolumn %}